Home » Easy » Wood Slice Ornaments from Tree Branches

 Using my miter saw, I cut another wood slice and proceeded to embellish it with a Chalk Couture Transfer from The Junky Chalker Shop.
 I chose three colors of chalk paste.

-Applying the chalk paste is easy, but a little challenging when you use three colors in such a small space.
+Applying the chalk paste is easy but challenging when you use three colors in such a small space.
 I did HOPE first, and it dried a little too fast.

 If the chalk paste dries before you remove the transfer, this happens.

-Not a problem!
-I simply washed the transfer and reapplied it so I could fill in the missing parts of the word HOPE.
+That’s not a problem!
+I simply washed the transfer and reapplied it so I could fill in the missing parts of the word “hope.”

 See?
 So much better!

-Next, I drilled a small hole to add baker's twin for hanging my new wood slice ornament!
+Next, I drilled a small hole to add baker’s twine to hang my new wood slice ornament!

-The red and white baker’s twine will be perfect for this handmade ornament, don't you think?
+The red and white baker’s twine will be perfect for this handmade ornament.

-So, there you have it, three easy ways to decorate wood slice ornaments.
+So, there you have three easy ways to decorate wood slice ornaments.
 Which will you do?

 gail